MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 BusyBox is a single binary which on my machine is 2.2M big, it contains most of the coreutils.
 One benefit of using BusyBox is that it can easily be [statically linked](https://en.wikipedia.org/wiki/Static_library) which means that copying that single binary is enough, no dependencies required.
-Likewise `cryptsetup` can be statically linked.
+Likewise `cryptsetup` can easily be statically linked.

 ### Busybox initramfs
-We place the binaries in the initramfs.
-(We also realize we need a tty, console, and null to run our shell so copy those too).
+The binaries are placed in the initramfs.
+(I realize that I need a tty, console, and null to run our shell so I copy those too).

 ```bash
 [gramar@grentoo /home/gramar/misc/initramfs]# cp /bin/busybox bin/busybox